junxit/us-congress-bills-111/metadata.md

 - 2009-07-20 — Senate amendment proposed (on the floor): Amendment SA 1639 proposed by Senator Hagan for Senator Collins.(consideration: CR S7720; text: CR S7720)
 - 2009-07-20 — Senate amendment submitted
 - 2009-07-20 — The committee amendments to the preamble were agreed to by Unanimous Consent.
+- 2009-07-21 — Message on Senate action sent to the House.
+- 2009-07-21 — Received in the House.
+- 2009-07-21 — Referred to the House Committee on Foreign Affairs.